 * Client service hours are synonymous with billable hours in an hourly practice.

 Notice the comparison of revenue earned per hour and cost per hour.
-In this model, partner payroll costs are set at zero and partner timekeeping receipts less applicable overhead is viewed as a contribution to profit for the working timekeeper.
+In this model, partner payroll costs are set at zero, and partner timekeeping receipts less applicable overhead is viewed as a contribution to profit for the working timekeeper.
 These profit contributions would then flow through to the partners’ compensation system.

 Firms that pay partners separately for timekeeper contributions could insert those amounts for partner payroll costs.
 In this analysis, Partner 2 (P2) has the best return per hour worked.
-P2 has the highest billing rate and is also more cost-efficient than Partner 1 (P1) and Partner 3 (P3).
+P2 has the highest billing rate and is more cost-efficient than Partner 1 (P1) and Partner 3 (P3).
 P3, however, has the lowest timekeeper hours and gross dollar contributions.
-The same type of analysis is applicable to all timekeepers.
+The same type of analysis applies to all timekeepers.

 Assuming the relationship between billing rates and demand is inelastic and billable hours are at or near maximum, a firm would be forced to look for other efficiencies to create profit.
 Comparative cost analysis at these micro levels can yield material cost-saving opportunities.

-It has been my experience that the very exercise of creating these data is enough to spur some level of improvement.
-Tie compensation to these data (profitability) and the pace of change becomes rapid.
+It has been our experience that the very exercise of compiling this data is enough to spur some level of improvement.
+When compensation is tied to the data (profitability), the pace of change becomes rapid. |

 Cost Per Hour Comparison by Practice